XSven/Test-Builder-SubtestSelection/README.md

 discipline, it should be possible to run them individually.
 The [Test::Named](https://metacpan.org/pod/Test%3A%3ANamed) module supports this approach.

-This class is a subclass of [Test::Builder](https://metacpan.org/pod/Test%3A%3ABuilder) that overrides its `subtest()` method.
+This `Test::Builder::SubtestSelection` class is a subclass of [Test::Builder](https://metacpan.org/pod/Test%3A%3ABuilder) that overrides its `subtest()` method.
 It assumes that [Test::Builder](https://metacpan.org/pod/Test%3A%3ABuilder) subtests are used to group related test function calls inside a test script.
 The class allows you to select subtests by name or by number to run them.
 The name of a subtest is more like a description.
 Any string is allowed and no special naming convention needs to be followed.
 If possible each string is treated as a regular expression; otherwise meta characters are properly quoted.
 The selection process itself applies to top-level (not nested) subtests only!
 The selection criteria (name or number) is the value of either the short `-s` or long `--subtest` option that have to be supplied together as arguments to the test script.
 To do so separate the arguments from prove's own arguments with the arisdottle (`::`).
 Example: